giga-sec/gigaSec-Tech-Notes/README.md

 I recommended installing [Obsidian](https://obsidian.md) as that's where I write and personally, I think Obsidian is the best md editor.
 Otherwise, you can use any markdown editor that supports `hyperlink` feature.

 **Obsidian Installation**

 `.obsidian` is where Obsidian themes, settings and plugins are stored.
 It can be skipped and will perfectly work fine without it even if you use obsidian.

-If you included `.obsidian` otherwise proceed to next step.
+If you included `.obsidian` follow these, otherwise these step can be ignored.

 There are only two plugins installed here and only used for theme customization